supercid/techdocs-wiki-tmp/SPA:-Adding-support-for-customer-group-pricing.md

 ## Enabling multi-variants from the admin

-Once the tagging changed have been done and the API implemented, you need to configure and enable it from your admin panel under **Settings** > **Other** > **Multi-Currency**.
+Once the product metadata changes have been done, you need to configure and enable it from your admin panel under **Settings** > **Other** > **Multi-Currency**.
 Toggle the **Use Multiple Currencies** switch on and **Use Exchange Rates** switch off and set the variation ID of the primary currency via the input field and toggle on the exchange rates switch.

 ![](https://user-images.githubusercontent.com/327432/36842403-419416ae-1d54-11e8-9bea-a979d7896977.png)

-> **Note:** Ensure that the Variation ID of the primary currency matches the value sent via the `variation_id` element in the product tagging.
+**Note:** Ensure that the Variation ID of the primary currency matches the value sent via the `variation_id` element in the product metadata.

-> **Note:** Multi-variants cannot be used in conjunction with exchange-rates based multi-currency feature.
+**Note:** Multi-variants cannot be used in conjunction with exchange-rates based multi-currency feature.
 You must keep the **Use Exchange Rates** switch off.

 You will also need to configure the price formatting for your primary and secondary currencies.